IanC27/ilo_nimi_pi_toki_pona/README.md

 ## V0.3
 - added icons
 - added style to popup & options page
-- added word to definition popup
+- added word to popup

 ## V0.2
 - higlight text, then click the extension icon to translate selected word